SHARE ministry wisdom.

 apply to have a summer intern.

-The ELI Project internships are for young adults who have completed at least their first year of college or university.
+The ELI Project internship is for young adults who have completed at least their first year of college or university.
 The ELI Project team will invite up to 12 young adults to participate as a learning cohort for the summer of 2019.
 Placement will involve The ELI Project team matching a host church and intern based on the intern’s learning goals and the strengths of the congregation and supervising clergy.
-The internships are for an ten-week period, beginning with a group orientation from May 29 - 31, followed by the ten-week onsite internship, Sunday, June 2 - Sunday, August 4, and then a wrap-up retreat Sunday, August 6 - 7 that includes group reflection, evaluation, and celebration.
+The internships consist of a group orientation from May 29 - 31, followed by a 10-week onsite internship (June 2 -Aug.
+4), and then a wrap-up retreat Aug.
+6 - 7 that includes group reflection, evaluation, and celebration.

 What Will the eli project team look for in selecting a host congregation?